Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 Run `sudo pacman -S alsa-ucm-conf alsa-utils alsa-plugins pavucontrol pipewire pipewire-audio pipewire-alsa pipewire-jack pipewire-pulse lib32-pipewire lib32-pipewire-jack qpwgraph wireplumber` to install all the packages needed for a working audio setup.

 ## 22. Gstreamer Full Support.
-(Optional)
+(Everything except KDE and Window Managers)
-This step only applies to users who want Desktop Environments that don't utilise VLC.
-Window Managers and KDE with VLC backend can go without this though.
+This step only applies to users who want Desktop Environments/Window managers that don't want to utilise VLC for audio backend.
+Window Managers and KDE installs with VLC as a backend can go without this though.

 Run `sudo pacman -S gstreamer lib32-gstreamer gst-libav gst-plugins-bad gst-plugins-base gst-plugins-good gst-plugins-ugly gst-plugins-pipewire gstreamer-vaapi` and `paru -S gst-plugin-libde265 gst-plugins-openh264` to install the base package and other codec's.